-What is a HARPC Plan?
+What is a HARPC Food Safety Plan?

-Prior to FSMA, many companies had already identified risks using Hazard Analysis and Critical Control Points (HACCP) procedures.
+Before FSMA, many companies had already identified risks using Hazard Analysis and Critical Control Points (HACCP) procedures.
 Under FSMA, however, Food Safety Magazine explains that HARPC “is a new process that requires identification and prevention of all reasonably foreseeable food safety hazards – whether naturally occurring or unintentionally introduced into the facility.”
 HARPC encompasses both the food safety plan and the tactics manufacturers or processors use to implement the plan.

 Food companies must perform the following tactics to develop a FSMA-compliant HARPC plan: